Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

 \subsection{Comparison to literature}

-Besides the SWL and LWL limit, fig.~\ref{fig:comparison} also shows the comparison to the interpolations proposed in refs.~\cite{Biswas:2022qto} and~\cite{carlesso2016decoherence}, and the approximation proposed in~\cite{Romero_Isart_2011}.
-One can interpolate between the SWL and LWL via several methods, and below, we briefly summarize the interpolations suggested by these three references: \begin{itemize} \item {\bf Maximum and minimum interpolation}: In ref.~\cite{Biswas:2022qto}, Biswas et al. interpolated between the two wavelength regimes by taking the minimal value of the two limits.
+Besides the SWL and LWL limit, fig.~\ref{fig:comparison} also shows the comparison to the interpolations proposed in refs.~\cite{Biswas:2022qto} and~\cite{carlesso2016decoherence}.
+One can interpolate between the SWL and LWL via several methods, and below, we briefly summarize the interpolations suggested by these two references, as well as an alternative approximation proposed in~\cite{Romero_Isart_2011}: \begin{itemize} \item {\bf Maximum and minimum interpolation}: In ref.~\cite{Biswas:2022qto}, Biswas et al. interpolated between the two wavelength regimes by taking the minimal value of the two limits.
 The decoherence function used for interpolation was:

 We label this decoherence rate `Int-B', referring to the Interpolation proposed by Biswas et al. This interpolation gives a sharp switch between the wavelength limits, as can be seen from fig.~\ref{fig:comparison}. \item {\bf Smooth interpolation}: Another possible interpolation was presented in ref.~\cite{carlesso2016decoherence} by Carlesso et al.: